maartenba/maartenba.github.io/_posts/2020-03-09-monitoring-twitter-with-azure-logicapps-and-jetbrains-space.markdown

 From this chat, team members can navigate to the tweet directly and chime in.
 We can also mention specific team members and ask for their expertise on a given subject, so that the first responder is very often the developer working on a given feature or the person with the broadest knowledge about the subject at hand.

 You're probably not here to read about our Twitter habits, though.
 My guess is it was the title... **Monitoring Twitter with Azure LogicApps and [JetBrains Space](https://www.jetbrains.com/space)** - that's also a big spoiler on the tools we use to make our Twitter workflow happen.
 So let's cut to chase and see **how to set up an Azure LogicApp that sends messages to Space**.
+This time for the Space team and [@JetBrains_Space](https://twitter.com/jetbrains_space) on Twitter.

 ## Prerequisites